Shamkir Chess: 2018

 The total prize fund of the fifth edition of Shamkir Chess tournament was again set to €100,000, with the winner receiving €30,000.
 With an average rating of 2768, it was a category XXI tournament.

 One week before the beginning of the tournament, former world champion Vladimir Kramnik sent a letter to the organization committee stating he would not participate as planned, as he desired a rest after the Candidates Tournament held in March.
 The organizers replaced Kramnik with the No. 1 Polish player Radosław Wojtaszek (2744).

 In the last round of the tournament, Magnus Carlsen and Ding Liren faced each other.
 They were in first and second place, respectively, and Carlsen as white needed only a draw to reclaim the title after two years of absence from the tournament.
 The game was a theoretical Four Knights Game.
 It was clear that Ding did not want to risk his runner-up position by attempting to defeat Carlsen as black, and the game was drawn within 20 minutes.
 As a result, Carlsen won the tournament for the third time.

 2019

 2021

 The 2021 edition was changed to a rapid/blitz event, and held in Baku, a departure from the tournament being traditionally held in Shamkir.
-Fabiano Caruana won the event in an armageddon playoff with Richard Rapport.
+Fabiano Caruana won the event in an armageddon playoff against Richárd Rapport.

+2022

+The 2022 edition remained the same as that of the previous year; being a rapid/blitz event held in Baku.

+2023

+The 2023 edition was held in Qabala.

+2024

+The 2024 edition was held in Shusha.